What Is The Threat From The Islamic State In Afghanistan?

 According to UN observers, it has managed to establish sleeper cells in other parts of Pakistan and Afghanistan, including Kabul.

-According to a UN Security Council assessment released last month, current estimates of its strength range from thousands of active militants to as few as 500.
+According to a UN Security Council assessment released last month, its current size ranges from several thousand active militants to as few as 500.

 Khorasan is a historical term for the region, which includes parts of Pakistan, Iran, Afghanistan, and Central Asia today.